-Plumbers need SEO because over half of potential customers search for plumbing services online, while less than 1% of people click on the second page of a search query.
+Plumbers need SEO because over half of potential customers search for plumbing services online, yet less than 1% of people click on the second page of a search query.
 This means if a plumber hasn’t optimised their website for search engines, then they could lose up to 54% of potential customers as their website wouldn’t show on page one of search engines.

 To break this down, in 2023, if someone wants to ask a question, find a product or service, or do just about anything, they will turn to Google to find their answer.
 This applies to plumbers too.

 This means that when customers are looking for a plumbing business to service their boiler or sort out their water issues they will search online for their plumbing solution.
 And if your business doesn’t show up on Google, then you're going to fall behind your competition.

 The good news is, SEO doesn’t need to be super complicated and it’s pretty much free to implement.
 So for just a little bit of work, you will get paid back big time through the customers you acquire.